 3.153 In Essex a 'strategic' plant for coated stone is considered to be a facility essential to the delivery of a critically important service and/ or one which enables delivery of an essential infrastructure project over the longer term.
 Smaller plant are considered non-strategic in importance.
-Of the following types of secondary processing facilities, only coated stone plants as described above are considered to be 'strategic'.
+Of the following types of secondary processing facilities, only coated stone plants as described below are considered to be 'strategic'.

-(a) Coated Stone Plant (Asphalt)
+Coated Stone Plant (Asphalt)

-- 3.154 Asphalt is a vital product as it is used in many different applications.
-These include road construction and maintenance, pavements, airport runways, school playgrounds, car parks, most footpaths and cycleways, and the roofing of buildings. - 3.155 There are seven coated stone plants in current operation and these provide strong spatial coverage across Essex.
-They are located at Suttons Wharf (Rochford District), Stanway (Colchester Borough), Wivenhoe (Tendring Borough), Bulls Lodge (Chelmsford City), Essex Regiment Way (Chelmsford City), and two sites within the transhipment site at Harlow Mill Rail Station.
+3.154 Asphalt is a vital product as it is used in many different applications.
+These include road construction and maintenance, pavements, airport runways, school playgrounds, car parks, most footpaths and cycleways, and the roofing of buildings.

+3.155 There are seven coated stone plants in current operation and these provide strong spatial coverage across Essex.
+They are located at Suttons Wharf (Rochford District), Stanway (Colchester Borough), Wivenhoe (Colchester District), Bulls Lodge (Chelmsford City), Essex Regiment Way (Chelmsford City), and two sites within the transhipment site at Harlow Mill Rail Station (Harlow District).
 The sites at Harlow Mill Rail Station, Essex Regiment Way and SuttonsWharf are located outside existing mineral workings and have permanent planning permissions.
-The Plants within existing quarries have temporary permissions which will cease upon completion of the mineral working. - 3.156 These seven coated stone plants are considered to be of 'strategic importance' in policy terms due to: - The limited number in serving Essex, - Their locational significance for promoting sustainable transport and distribution patterns (i.e., relative to the strategic road network and reducing transport distances), - The relative difficulty of providing for new alternative facilities because of environmental issues. - 3.157 The Mineral Planning Authority (MPA) will safeguard these seven plants because of their strategic importance.
+The Plants within existing quarries have temporary permissions which will cease upon completion of the mineral working.

+3.156 These seven coated stone plants are considered to be of 'strategic importance' in policy terms due to:

+- The limited number serving Essex, - Their locational significance for promoting sustainable transport and distribution patterns due to their relative proximity to the strategic road network and consequent ability to reduce transport distances, - The relative difficulty of providing for new alternative facilities due to environmental constraints.

+3.157 The Mineral Planning Authority (MPA) will safeguard these seven plants because of their strategic importance.
 However, safeguarded plant within a mineral development would not be allowed to remain beyond the life of the existing planning permission for extraction.
-Safeguarding is not a means of retaining an 'industrial' use permanently in the countryside. - 3.158 On the basis of evidence base material and the results of public consultations it is considered that there are no additional new sites for coated stone plant which would warrant site-specific allocation in the Plan.
-However, if proposals do come forward in the form of planning applications they will be determined on their merits and in relation to criteria-based policy (Policy
+Safeguarding is not a means of retaining an 'industrial' use permanently in the countryside.

+3.158 On the basis of evidence base material and the results of public consultations it is considered that there are no additional new sites for coated stone plant which would warrant site-specific allocation in the Plan.
+However, if proposals do come forward in the form of planning applications they will be determined on their merits and in relation to criteria-based policy (Policy DM4).
-DM4).
 The safeguarding of any new strategic plant would occur for the lifetime of the planning permission for the plant.
-Safeguarding would ensure effective operation of the plant is not compromised by other incompatible development proposed in its vicinity.
+Safeguarding would ensure the effective operation of the plant is not compromised by other incompatible development proposed in its vicinity.

-(b) Concrete and Mortar Products
+Concrete and Mortar Products